ZyPA/cyclius-calc-mod/README.md

+> [!NOTE] This mod is NOT abandoned, im just taking a break from working on it, as i've kinda lost interest in modding this game.
+But i will still be reading up on how to improve it.

 # Cyclius Calculator Mod

 Hello, this is my first ever mod for cookie clicker, its based on a <a href="https://zypa.github.io/cyclius-calc/">website</a> i made of the same name, now the features are just implemented directly into the game.
 As this is my first Cookie Clicker mod id love to hear feedback on how to improve it.